andreaowu/panelqueuebot/README.md

 To use the Discord bot, [here](https://discord.com/api/oauth2/authorize?client_id=735918166470819850&permissions=8272&scope=bot) is the invite link.

 Once the Discord bot is invited to a server, it will automatically create a **PanelQueue** category with two text channels: **queue** and **bot-help**.

+### queue
+There is a panel that will always be shown here, and it will be the only item shown.
+Inside the panel, the length of the line and the order of students in the line will be shown.
+Everyone in the server can also add and remove hemselves to and from the queue by reacting to the emoji below the panel.

+### bot-help
+Only those with 'mod' roles will be able to see this channel.
+Students will not be able to access this, because the only action they'll be able to take is to get in and out of line.
+This channel is intended for the instructor(s) and TA's to see the bot's commands.

+When a mod removes a student from the line, this channel will also receive a message saying who removed which student from line.